Miss América Latina

 Miss América Latina or Miss América Latina del Mundo, known in English as Miss Latin America or Miss Latin America of the World, is an international beauty contest held annually.
 It is organized by the Miss América Latina Organization.
 Despite its name, the contest is not restricted to only Latin American nations.
 It is designed for women of Latina descent around the globe.
 There is an average of about 20 contestants every year.
 It has two sister pageants: Miss Latina US (which selects the US delegate to Miss América Latina) and Miss Teen US Latina.

-The current titleholder is Yosdany Navarro from Venezuela.
+The current titleholder is Massiel Chupani from the Dominican Republic.

 History

 The Miss América Latina pageant was founded in the early 1980s.
 The first edition was held in 1981, when it was open to only Latina contestants in Miami, Florida, United States.
 In 1983, the contest went international.

-Miss Latin America 2021

-Miss Latin America 2021 took place on October 14, 2021, at the Occidental Caribe Resort in Punta Cana, Dominican Republic.
-15 delegates participated in the event.
-At the conclusion of the final event USA Latina's Nancy Gomez crowned Venezuela's Yosdany Navarro.
-Navarro became the fourth Venezuelan woman to win the contest.
-The runners-up were Daiara Stein (Brazil), Brianna Lorena (USA Latina), Chris Aguilar (Panama) and Flavia Núñez (Peru).